Causal Machine Learning: A Survey and Open Problems: Invariant Feature Learning

-The task of OOD generalization is to make assumptions about which equivalence relation-induced transformations will remain invariant between test and training data and enforce the invariances in learning our prediction model.
-The training data needs sufficient variation among the global properties for the learning procedure to identify invariances.

-\paragraph{Self-supervised learning using SCD} While the previous methods aimed to improve prediction for one task, the following methods explore how the principles of IFL can be exploited for self-supervised learning (SSL), where representations are learned to assist with a suite of downstream tasks.
-This strategy has paved the way to utilize a vast amount of unlabeled data in settings for which the availability of labeled data is often limited, e.g., for large-scale language modeling \cite{gpt3}, medical image analysis \cite{chen2019self}, or molecular property prediction \cite{molecule_ssl}.
-We can divide prevailing approaches primarily into whether they are reconstructive \cite{mae} or discriminative \cite{simclr, instance_discrimination, byol}.
-Within the discriminative regime, we aim to enforce proximity between representations of similar objects.
+\textbf{Self-supervised learning using SCD.} While the previous methods aimed to improve prediction for one task, the following methods explore how the principles of IFL can be exploited for self-supervised learning (SSL) where representations, or \emph{feature maps}, are learned to assist with a suite of downstream tasks.
+This strategy has paved the way to utilize a vast amount of unlabeled data in settings for which the availability of labeled data is often limited, e.g., for large-scale language modeling \citep{gpt3}, medical image analysis \citep{chen2019self}, or molecular property prediction \citep{molecule_ssl}.
+We can divide prevailing approaches primarily into whether they are reconstructive \citep{mae} (learning a distribution over data) or discriminative \citep{simclr, instance_discrimination, byol} (which rely on a handcrafted prediction task, and includes contrastive SSL).

-Contrastive learning is an approach within the discriminative regime that utilizes positive and negative sampling to enforce proximity between semantically equivalent samples and farness between semantically different samples in representation space.
-Many contrastive learning approaches rely on some form of data augmentation to generate positive and negative samples, as well as observing data from different environments but with similar labels (e.g., \emph{mutli-view contrastive learning} \cite{tian2020contrastive}). \citet{ssl_data_aug_scholkopf} prove that data augmentations for SSL can indeed identify the invariant content features for representation learning in both the reconstructive and discriminative setting.
-From a causal perspective, they interpret contrastive objectives as comparing counterfactuals under soft style interventions.

-\citet{relic} argue that contrastive pre-training approaches implicitly assume the SCD causal structure illustrated in \Cref{fig:general_SCD}.
-Therefore, it teaches an encoder to disentangle $\rmC$ and $\rmS$ causally.
-The authors examine the setting where we have access to data augmentations to offer positive and negative samples for the contrastive loss and propose an objective named \method{ReLIC}.

-Conventional data augmentations can be interpreted as interventions on the style variable $\rmS$ (see \Cref{cp:da}). \citet{relic} frame the task of self-supervised learning as proxy task prediction, where they propose a list $\gY$ of proxy labels $y_t$.
-To explicitly enforce proxy target prediction invariance under data augmentations, they formalize a criterion and propose to enforce it during training by adding a KL-divergence term to the objective.
-Using Principle of Independent Mechanisms (\Cref{def:pim}), they conclude that under SCD, performing interventions on $\rmS$ does not change the conditional distribution $p\left(y_{t} \mid \vc \right)$, i.e. manipulating the value of $\rmS$ does not influence this conditional distribution.
-Thus, $p\left(y_{t} \mid \vc \right)$ is invariant under changes in style $\rmS$, i.e. for all $\vs^{(1)}, \vs^{(2)} \in \gS$,
+\citet{ssl_data_aug_scholkopf} prove that data augmentations for contrastive SSL which simulate style interventions in the SCD (\Cref{fig:general_SCD}) can indeed isolate the invariant content features in the learned feature map, and \citet{relic} propose an objective named \method{ReLIC} to do so.